malidukica/complang/20200227_Javascript/workshop.md

 ## Pattern matching

 Pattern matching is a language construct (in some languages) or a function which gives us an opportunity to execute different code depending on what a certain type is (what kind of value, or variant or inner type etc).
-Javascript doesn't have pattern matching, only simple switch case statements.
+Javascript doesn't have pattern matching, only simple switch/case statements.

 # daggy

-Daggy.js is a library in javascript for writing _product_ and _sum_ types in a bit easier way, since javascript doesn't support types and doesn't have any typechecking, typechecking in daggy is done at runtime.
+Daggy.js is a library in javascript for writing _product_ and _sum_ types in a bit easier way, since javascript doesn't support types and doesn't have any typechecking - typechecking in daggy is done at runtime.

 ```js
 const { tagged } = require("daggy");